AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/funbox4.md

      In order for us to gain access in to the webserver we will be using php-reverse-shell to create a backdoor.
 If you're not sure where to find this file try using the command "locate php-reverse-shell" and it should pop up.

      ![step5]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_43.png)

+     In order for the file to work properly we need to edit the information inside the file.
+Make a copy of the current file so you can keep your original and then edit the file using nano.

      ![step5]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_44.png)

+     Once inside of the php file we need to change the ip address and the port number.
+The ip address should be your own machine's ip address. choose a port number for the file to use.
+I chose port number 8888.